The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 Reginald F. Lewis Internship grants are available for research and clinical projects of an international nature.
 Past Lewis internship grants have supported work relating to law and development, environmental law, human rights, and international business, trade, and poverty, among other areas of focus.

-Mead Cross Cultural Stipends are available to fund research, clinical work, study or other educational endeavors to be undertaken by students during the winter term that foster a better understanding and appreciation of differences in jurisprudence among cultures, and to advance Harvard Law School’s goal to provide comparative international legal experiences.
+Mead Cross Cultural Stipends are available to fund research, clinical work, study or other educational endeavors, to be undertaken by students during Winter Term, that foster a better understanding and appreciation of differences in jurisprudence among cultures, and to advance Harvard Law School’s goal to provide comparative international legal experiences.

 Andrew B. Steinberg Scholarships are awarded to J.D. students undertaking clinical or research and writing work that will foster empathy and cultural understanding, and develop the advocacy and creative problem-solving skills that the late Honorable Andrew Steinberg ’84 found integral to his own international experiences and legal career.
 Special consideration will be given to projects relating to antitrust law, aviation, environmental law, technology, or international law.

 Depending on the nature of the project, students may also wish to inquire directly with various research centers and programs at Harvard Law School or research centers and programs throughout Harvard University about possible sources of funding.
 Students are responsible for securing adequate funding for their project-related travel and expenses, so they should be enterprising in seeking out multiple sources of funds well in advance of Winter Term.

 Here are examples of elements that made some recent proposals compelling: